Title IX/Sexual Harassment

 Rules of Decorum

 • Questions must be asked and answered in a respectful, civil, and proper manner.
-The College reserves the right to remove a witness, including a Party, or an advisor from a hearing if they have been warned at least once that they are not following the Rules of Decorum and continue to ignore the Rules of Decorum.
+The University reserves the right to remove a witness, including a Party, or an advisor from a hearing if they have been warned at least once that they are not following the Rules of Decorum and continue to ignore the Rules of Decorum.
 The removal of an advisor may require an adjournment to the hearing as advisors are a requirement for cross-examination.

 Impact Statements